0

 Europe’s historic regions produce timeless, globally celebrated wines

-Diverse terroirs from Bordeaux to Rioja create complex, unique flavors
+Diverse terroirs from Bordeaux to Piedmont create complex, unique flavors

 Centuries-old winemaking traditions define Europe’s prestigious wine culture